-This is one of my favorite go-to meals.
-It’s easy to prepare, all in one pot, and is very flavorful and satisfying.
-It can be eaten alone as a stew, over some brown jasmine rice, or ladled into steamed corn tortillas with rice for an even heartier meal.
+This is one of my favorite go-to meals since it’s so easy to prepare all in one pot and is very flavorful.
+It can be eaten alone as a stew, over cooked brown rice, or spooned into steamed corn tortillas with cooked brown rice.

 - 6 cups water

-- 1 small yam or sweet potato, diced (about two cups)
+- 1 medium yam or sweet potato, peeled and chopped into ½-inch chunks (about 1½ cups)